Dollar General questions motives of Family Dollar CEO

 Dollar stores are popular with low- and middle-income U.S. consumers in a weak economy but are facing increasing competition from big-box retailers such as Wal-Mart Stores Inc (WMT.N), putting pressure on them to merge.

-The U.S. market for dollar stores grew 45.7 percent to $48.2 billion (29.07 billion pounds) between 2008 and 2013 and is expected to grow 18 percent in the next five years, according to Euromonitor International.
+The U.S. market for dollar stores grew 45.7 percent to $48.2 billion between 2008 and 2013 and is expected to grow 18 percent in the next five years, according to Euromonitor International.

 Billionaire investor Carl Icahn has also questioned whether Levine's future role at Dollar Tree could have influenced the decision to go ahead with the Dollar Tree deal.